Content warning, highlight the hidden text between the lines:

 -------------------------------------------------------------------------------

-Party Girl helped herself to a hearty chortle as she posed with the chair and the championship belt for the camera, seemingly oblivious or immune to to the arena-melting chorus of boos and outrage pouring from the stands as she remained transfixed on the belt.
+"Thanks for just handing my servants your gym bag with all your stuff inside, by the way," giggled Party Girl.
+"And people call me dumb."
+She helped herself to a chortle as she posed with the chair and the championship belt for the camera, seemingly oblivious or immune to the withering tide of boos and outrage pouring from the stands.

 "You broke into my place?" slurred Alicia.
 "You killed your own cat?"

-The arena lights dimmed as the WarMachine flickered and hummed to life while paramedics bustled in Alicia's peripheral vision as they prepared Sabrina for the stretcher.
-Boos continued to soak the arena as the video played, but the crowd could only vent their anger at a 2,000-square foot screen.
+The arena lights dimmed as the WarMachine flickered and hummed to life while medical personnel prepared Sabrina for the stretcher.
+Boos continued to soak the arena, but the crowd could only vent their anger at the 2,000-square foot video board.

-The clip opened on the Look in close-up before widening out to show Party Girl in a puffy pink coat standing in front of her literal club-house.
+The video opened on Party Girl flashing the Look in close-up before widening out to show her wearing a puffy pink coat standing in front of her literal club-house.
 "Wasssssssssssssup to all my Party Animals!
 Woop-woop!
 I know you all missed me while I was away, but I want to show you what I was working on.
 Come on, follow me!
 It's off the chizz-ain!"
 Alicia winced.
 Not because of the fishhook lodged in her palm.

-The camera panned in a wide shot over to the playground in the middle of the massive front yard.
+The camera panned in a wide shot over to the playground in the front yard.
 Alicia recognized the equipment, except she didn't.

 Party Girl leaned sideways into shot.
 "Welcome to the Playground of Dreams, where all my dreams come true!"
 Close up.
 "Not so good news about yours, though."
 The star swung out of shot, dramatically revealing the macabre parody of childhood whimsy her imagination had wrought.
+She bounded from one pink monstrosity to the next as she led the guided tour.
 "Isn't it just the cutest?
-Pink thumbtack swings, steel-plated rocking horses, a misery-go-round…" The enthusiastic host bounded from one pink monstrosity to the next.
-Even the thumbtacks had been painted to match.
-Beside the pair of swings swung the pair swing, and inside it awaited a nest of barbed wire.
+Pink thumbtack swings, barbed-wire pair swing, steel-plated rocking horses, a misery-go-round…"

-The camera cut to a pair of rocking horses in the middle of the playground encircled by the other equipment.
-The shot zoomed in on one of the rocking horses to capture the blond steel "hair" and the rows of pink barbed wire bolted to its head.
+The camera cut to a pair of rocking horses in the middle of the playground, zooming in on the blond steel "hair" on one side of its head and the rows of pink barbed wire bolted to the other.
 The misery-go-round certainly earned its name, with each section a different unpleasant surface for a landing: thumbtacks, fluorescent light tubes, and broken glass.
-Floodlights surrounded the playground, and a "runway" had been constructed leading from the driveway to the wood chips near the gazebo.
+Floodlights surrounded the playground, and a runway had been constructed leading from the driveway to the wood chips near the gazebo.
 The scene transitioned with an animated pink heart growing out of the center of the screen--a heart wipe.

 Sabrina rolled through the curtain on a stretcher as another team of paramedics surrounded Alicia and prepared her for a similar exit.

-Alicia stared in disbelief as the hot pink monument to pain came into focus.
+Alicia stared in wide-eyed disbelief as the hot pink monument to pain came into focus.
 "Oh buttons."

 Every railing of the two-story gazebo was wrapped in barbed wire, and the structure had been lined top to bottom with exposed rivets every twelve inches or so.
-The second floor of the gazebo could only be accessed by a ladder and exited to a bouncy bridge covered in fluorescent light tubes, which then connected to a standalone tower.
+The second floor of the gazebo could only be accessed by a ladder and exited to a bouncy bridge covered in fluorescent light tubes leading to a standalone tower.

 "Chiggity-check it!
-I love this part!" shouted Party Girl, waving the cameraperson over.
+I love this part!" shouted Party Girl as she waved the cameraperson over.
 The only way down from the tower was a slide wide enough for two covered in sandpaper.
+"Sandpaper slide!"
 Heart wipe.

-Back to the wide shot of the Playground of Dreams obscured behind another Party Girl close-up.
+Back Party Girl in front of the Playground of Dreams in wide shot.
 "So that's my Queen'z Decree, with a zed.
 My place.
 Your title.
 Playground of Dreams.
 'I Quit' match.
 See you there!
 Mwa!
-PEACE!" she shouted and threw up the deuces.
+PEACE!"

-The paramedics stabilized Alicia's leg, but before they could fit the hobbled champion with a neck brace, she craned her head to watch as medical personnel struggled to lash the screaming, thrashing Black Violet onto a stretcher.
-Screams overtook the audience as she dove to the floor, slithering away on her forearms and knees into the stands and out of sight.
-On went Alicia's neck brace.
+The paramedics stabilized Alicia’s leg, but before they could fit the hobbled champion with a neck brace, she craned her head to watch as medical personnel struggled to lash the shrieking, thrashing Black Violet onto a stretcher.
+Screams overtook the audience as the Mother of Nightmares bit one of the medics and dove to the floor, slithering away on her forearms and knees into the stands and out of sight.
+On went the neck brace.

 She was getting that belt back.
 Never say never in pro wrestling.